Overview

 GFG employees and their family members may receive advisory services at a reduced fee rate or waived

 entirely.
-The final fee schedule is included as Exhibit II of the Investment Advisory Contract.
+The final fee schedule is included as part of the c l i e n t ’ s Investment Advisory Contract.

 For purposes of calculating the advisory fee, GFG uses the value of the account as of the end of the last